linux-printer-troubleshooter/shell-script/README.md

 on KDE which I use..I need to click on the Printer Icon, Find the Printer I'm looking for and then a drop down box reveals its Job Queue..and Cannot be Pinned to the Desktop.
 This hides behind menus and clicks.

-This script shows you ALL YOUR PENDING JOBS regardless of the Printer Like in Windows!
+This script shows you ALL *YOUR PENDING JOBS* irrespective of Printer Name, Like in Windows!

 So here,goes.
 A Zenity Wrapped Shell Script for the Most basic and somewhat Useful .